 Get exclusive member benefits & effect social change.
 Join Today

-Atypical genital formation and development are common signs of Aarskog syndrome and often include the following:
+Genital malformations are atypical formations of the genitals.
+Genital malformations and development are common signs of Aarskog syndrome and often include the following:

 Aarskog syndrome can also cause mild to moderate mental deficiencies, including: